Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles: Electric field reconstruction

-In Figure \ref{fig:e_rec_dipole_lsq}, we present a comparison between our analytical least-squares ($\chi^2$) method and the matrix inversion approach for reconstructing the electric field for the dipole antenna.
-The time-domain traces exhibit smaller fluctuations in the non-signal time window, and the spectrum is free of spikes, both of which highlight the improved reconstruction achieved using the analytical least-squares ($\chi^2$) method.
+In Figure \ref{fig:e_rec_dipole_lsq}, a comparative analysis is presented between the analytical $\chi^2$ minimization method and the matrix inversion approach for reconstructing the electric field using the dipole antenna.
+In the time domain (top panels), for both the $\theta$- and $\varphi$-components, the analytical $\chi^2$ minimization yields better reconstructed traces than those obtained via the matrix inversion approach.
+The reconstructed time-domain traces exhibit fewer fluctuations within the non-signal time window than those derived from the matrix inversion method.
+In the frequency domain (bottom panels), for both the $\theta$- and $\varphi$-components, the anomalous spikes generated by the matrix inversion method are flattened in the analytical $\chi^2$ minimization (or least-squares method, denoted as lsq) results.
+These improvements across both domains collectively demonstrate the enhanced reconstruction fidelity exhibited by the analytical $\chi^2$ minimization method.

-To evaluate the performance of the analytical least-squares ($\chi^2$) method, we again employ Equation \ref{eq:cc} for comparison with the matrix inversion method.
-We found the analytical least-squares ($\chi^2$) method effectively minimizes noise-induced distortions and ensures more stable results.
-The normalized cross-correlation values listed in Table \ref{tab:n_cc2} show that the analytical least-squares ($\chi^2$) solution yields values better than those of the matrix inversion method for both components, confirming better performance in reconstructing the electric field. \
+To quantify the performance of these two methods, cross-correlation coefficients are computed and tabulated in Table \ref{tab:n_cc2}.
+The analytical $\chi^2$ minimization (lsq) yields larger normalized cross-correlation coefficients than those of the matrix inversion method for both components, confirming its superior performance.
+This example shows how the analytical $\chi^2$ minimization method can effectively minimize noise-induced distortions and ensure more precise results.